· 1 min read

 Hello!
 I am a PhD student in Statistics and Data Science at Carnegie Mellon University where I am advised by Mikael Kuusela.
-I am also a member of the Statistical Methods for the Physical Sciences (STAMPS) Research Center.
+I am also the Coordinator for the Statistical Methods for the Physical Sciences (STAMPS) Research Center.

-My research interests primarily involve developing statistical methods for complex datasets that arise in the physical sciences, with recent work developing neural simulation-based inference methods to address systematic misspecifications in aerosol simulations.
+My research interests primarily involve developing statistical methods for complex datasets that arise in the physical sciences.
+In recent work, I have been developing neural simulation-based inference methods to address systematic misspecifications in aerosol simulations, as well as applying the potential outcomes causal inference framework to problems with spatial process treatments.
 I am also reviewing for the Annals of Applied Statistics.

 Before joining CMU in Fall 2023, I was a research scientist at the National Laboratory of the Rockies (NLR), where I worked on a wide range of problems from understanding the energy costs of AI to real-time traffic state estimation.